lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

-I did get a tip from the tour guide that if I only visited once place, that the Alcázar should be it, so after some difficulty actually locating it (Seville is like a maze in the old area) I checked it out.
+I did get a tip from the tour guide that if I only visited once place, that the Alcázar should be it, so after some difficulty actually locating it (Seville is like a maze in the old part of the city) I checked it out.

 <a href="http://www.flickr.com/photos/lucasthenomad/14084997556/in/set-72157644463351646" title="Alcázar of Seville by Lucas the nomad, on Flickr"><img src="http://farm6.staticflickr.com/5231/14084997556_dd797d2f95_c.jpg" width="601" height="800" alt="Alcázar of Seville"></a>

 The Alcázar is a stunning building and a royal palace.
-It has been added do by each of the monarchs who have occupied it leading to a mix of a lot of different styles from a lot of different periods.
+It has been added to by each of the monarchs who have occupied it leading to a mix of a lot of different styles from a lot of different periods in time.

 <a href="http://www.flickr.com/photos/lucasthenomad/14105067702/in/set-72157644463351646" title="Golden dome ceiling by Lucas the nomad, on Flickr"><img src="http://farm8.staticflickr.com/7189/14105067702_14497fe666_c.jpg" width="800" height="601" alt="Golden dome ceiling"></a>

 I'm really starting to appreciate the Moorish style of decoration, where because their religion prohibits them from creating a likeness of things  they have lots of intricate geometric patterns and carvings as decoration.
-I find it much more aesthetically pleasing decoration than paintings and statues.
+I find it much more visually pleasing decoration than paintings and statues.

 <a href="http://www.flickr.com/photos/lucasthenomad/14104838381/in/set-72157644463351646" title="Water feature by Lucas the nomad, on Flickr"><img src="http://farm6.staticflickr.com/5578/14104838381_1afea7139b_c.jpg" width="601" height="800" alt="Water feature"></a>